Is my car worth less after an accident?

 Insurance categoryMeaning

-Category ACar is irredeemable, suitable only for scrap.
-Category A cars cannot even be broken down into parts and resold.
+Category ACar is irredeemable and must be scrapped.
+Category A cars cannot be broken down into parts and resold.

-Category BCar is irredeemable as a vehicle but may be broken down for parts and have some components resold.
-These parts are permitted to be used in road-going cars.
+Category BCar is irredeemable but vehicle may be broken down for parts and have some components resold.
+Parts are permitted to be used in road-going cars.

 car worth less after crash